 “Effective fall protection can prevent tragedies like this when an employer ensures the proper use of legally required lifesaving protection,” said OSHA Area Director David McGuan, in Augusta, Maine.
 “An ongoing refusal to follow the law exposes other employees to potentially fatal or disabling injuries.
 Employers cannot evade their responsibility to ensure a safe and healthful worksite.”

 Developing law.
 Charles Palmer, a partner with Michael Best and Friedrich LLP, notes companies often say they don’t want to dictate the activities of their contractors because that may destroy independent contractor status.
-“However, the developing body of law, especially in the case of the individual contractor, suggests that companies that use [independent contractor labor] as part of their product or service provided to their customers have a duty to assure compliance with OSHA requirements,” said Palmer, who leads Michael Best’s workplace safety and health sub-practice.
+“However, the developing body of law, especially in the case of the individual contractor, suggests that companies that use [independent contractor labor] as part of their product or service provided to their customers have a duty to assure compliance with OSHA requirements,” says Palmer, who leads Michael Best’s workplace safety and health sub-practice.

 Palmer advises companies to establish some minimum standards.
-In the case of roofing contractors, for example, the primary mechanism of injury or death is a fall, “so contractors should be following OSHA rules, and those who use contractors should be enforcing those standards,” he noted.
-If an accounting firm hires an independent contractor to put a roof on its building, it probably will not be liable if the contractor falls, he explained.
+In the case of roofing contractors, for example, the primary mechanism of injury or death is a fall, “so contractors should be following OSHA rules, and those who use contractors should be enforcing those standards,” he notes.
+If an accounting firm hires an independent contractor to put a roof on its building, it probably will not be liable if the contractor falls, he explains.
 However, if a construction company engages an independent contractor to perform part of a contract for construction of a building, “the potential for liability is quite different.
 “Legal principles, including joint employer, statutory employee and the OSHA multi-employer worksite standard, have eroded the independent contractor defenses that may have existed in the past.”

 The bottom line?
-“Neither OSHA nor a jury are going to see independent contractor status as a shield in these types of cases,” Palmer cautioned.
+“Neither OSHA nor a jury are going to see independent contractor status as a shield in these types of cases,” Palmer cautions.
 “So companies that use contractors need to set — and enforce — minimum standards specific to their industry.”